 Detailed timeline of session

-1. The Zoom meeting room for your session will be open 10 minutes prior to the start of the session.
-Important: All presenters for a given session should enter the waiting room 10 minutes prior to the start of the session.
-Your GTM2020 Session Chair will let you in.
+- Enter your session via the Whova link 10 minutes prior to the start of the session.
+Important: All presenters for a given session should enter the session waiting room 10 minutes prior to the start of the session.
+Your Session Zoom Host will let you in.

-7. At 3 minutes (for short oral presenations) or 5 minutes (for long oral presenations) before the scheduled end of your presentation, you will briefly be interrupted by the chair to remind you of the time you have remaining to finish.
+- At 3 minutes (for short oral presentations) or 5 minutes (for long oral presentations) before the scheduled end of your presentation, you will briefly be interrupted by the chair to remind you of the time you have remaining to finish.

-8. During the Q & A session, audience members can raise their hand.
-The host will decide whether to read from the Whova “chat”-based Q&A OR to unmute attendees and allow live questions on a first-come-first-serve basis.
+- During the Session Q & A, audience members can “raise their hand” in the Zoom window.
+The Session Zoom Host and Session Chair will decide whether to read from the Whova Session Q&A OR to unmute attendees and allow live questions on a first-come-first-serve basis.
 Either way, you can then respond directly to the question as the camera is still on you.

-9. The Q & A session is scheduled to take 3 to 5 minutes, followed by 2 minutes hand-over time for the next presentation.
+- The Session Q & A is scheduled to take 3 to 5 minutes, followed by 2 minutes hand-over time for the next presentation.

 After your talk

-On top of the questions that come up in the Q & A session, attendees can ask questions or give constructive feedback via your presentation’s channel in Whova.
+In addition to the questions that come up in the Session Q & A, attendees can ask questions or give constructive feedback via your presentation’s channel in Whova.
 So make sure to check your Whova channel throughout the duration of the conference, and reply to any further questions or conversation threads.

 Preparation Check List